 CT urography (CT IVP) has largely replaced conventional plain film urography and is the mainstay of both diagnosis and staging (see staging of TCC's of the ureter) with sensitivity (96%) and specificity (99%) 3.

-Due to the small calibre of the ureter, tumours are more likely to obstruct the kidney at small tumour size.
+Due to the small caliber of the ureter, tumors are more likely to obstruct the kidney at small tumor size.
 Obstruction may lead to hydronephrosis with or without hydroureter and may also result in a non-functioning kidney or delayed nephrogram.

-Smaller or polypoid tumours may be seen as filling defects, and if they cause partial long-standing obstruction may result in focal dilatation of the ureter at the site of the tumour.
+Smaller or polypoid tumors may be seen as filling defects, and if they cause partial long-standing obstruction may result in focal dilatation of the ureter at the site of the tumor.
 This may lead to the so-called goblet sign, best seen on retrograde ureterography 2-6.